nothenrynguyen/TeamTrader/README.md

 - **Data Models** — Teams, Contracts, Draft Picks, and Retained Salaries.
 - **CSV Data Loaders** — Easily import NHL roster and contract information.
 - **Responsive UI** — Built with Tailwind CSS for clean and fast styling.
+- **Interactive Frontend** — Select teams, choose assets, and validate trades live — all without page reloads.
+- **Smart Autocomplete** — Clean input for team selection with suggestion dropdowns.
+- **Detailed Results** — Error messages returned from backend when trades are invalid.

+---

+## 🧪 Testing

+To confirm the trade validator is working:

+- Try submitting a trade with no players/picks selected — it should return an error.
+- Try selecting the same team on both sides — the frontend will prevent it.
+- All validation happens via a POST request to `/validate/`, returning JSON responses.

 ---